Updated January 7, 2023

 Termination of employment in Ontario can occur in two different ways: (i) termination without cause; or (ii) termination for cause.
 An employee who has been terminated without cause is presumed to be entitled to reasonable notice of dismissal or pay in lieu of notice of dismissal (a.k.a. a severance package).
 In contrast, an employee who has been terminated for cause because of a serious act of misconduct is not entitled to notice of dismissal or a severance package.

-It is an error of law to apply a rule of thumb whereby the employee is provided with one months’ notice for every year of service.
+For this reason, it is an error of law to apply a rule of thumb whereby the employee is provided with a severance package calculated on the basis of one months’ notice for every year of service.
 It is an error because the approach only considers the employee’s length of service and not the other relevant factors such as the employee’s age and availability of similar employment.

 It is not unusual for a severance package offered by an employer to be less than the employee’s legal entitlements.
 If this is the case the former employee has the right to commence a wrongful dismissal action and ask the court to order the employer to pay damages for failing to provide proper notice.
 Dismissed employees should have their severance package reviewed by a lawyer whose legal practice is focused on employment law to ensure that the severance package offered is fair.

 In the vast majority of wrongful dismissal cases, the employer and former employee reach a voluntary settlement of their dispute prior to the case being decided by a court.
 However, litigation or the threat of litigation is usually the only leverage that an employer has to negotiate a better severance package.

 If you have been terminated from their employment and are unsure how to respond to the dismissal you will find the sub-chapter titled “Termination of Employment: How to Respond” useful reading.

 If you want legal advice that is specific for your case, book a consultation today.